RefractNetwork/Build-A-Bot/README.md

 1. **Walrus**
    - A **censorship-resistant** and **cost-efficient** data storage layer.
-   - Stores AI modules, ensuring high availability and resilience.
+   - Stores AI modules, ensuring high data availability and censorship resilience.

 2. **Sui**
    - Used for on-chain module ownership coordination.
-   - Implements **ComposableModule** object standards (defined in `BAB::Core::ComposableModule`).
+   - To do so, we implemented the **ComposableModule** object standards (defined in `BAB::Core::ComposableModule`).
    - Low gas fees and fast finality make **Sui** ideal for frequent on-chain transactions (buying, selling, or swapping modules).

 **High-Level Flow**: